Clarence H. Cooke House

 Cooke left the estate to the Academy of Arts, which sold it in 1946 to Elizabeth Marks, the wealthy daughter of Lincoln L. McCandless.
 Her husband Lester Marks was a land commissioner for the Territory who resigned in 1949 when Governor Ingram M. Stainback decided to build a new Pali Highway up Nuʻuanu Valley, right through the middle of their estate.
 They sued to block the use of their land for the highway, but in 1956 the Territory finally bought the estate for $624,000.
 However, the Markses were allowed to live in their old home until 1976, when Mrs. Marks was evicted.
 By that time, she was a widow, but still wealthy enough to buy a new house at Black Point in Kahala.

 State government departments then took it over, using it for office space, conferences, and special events.
 After trying to sell it for years, in 2002 the State finally auctioned off the property, which had been appraised at $4.5 million.
 The winning bid of $2.5 million came from Unity House Incorporated, a labor union nonprofit organization, which planned to use it for office space and a retiree activity center.
 In 2006, it was purchased by Douglas Himmelfarb, a Hawaii art and furniture dealer, for $4.41 million.
 During that time, much of the house was renovated and in 2010 was put up for sale at $9.9 million, then reduced to $8.5 million without finding a buyer.
 After Himmelfarb experienced financial difficulties, JPMorgan Chase Bank took possession of the property in 2014 for $6.5 million through a foreclosure.
 The home was eventually sold in late 2016 for $3.9 million.
+The home now is residence of Actress Alice Aoki.